dustinpfister/blog_posts/_posts/blog-plan-for-2018.md

 layout: post
 categories: blog
 id: 124
-updated: 2018-01-06 11:53:26
+updated: 2023-01-02 10:29:27
-version: 1.1
+version: 1.2
 ---

 It's a new dawn, it's a new day, and it's a new year.
-So maybe it is called for to start this new year with a post on which I will outline what it is that I aim to achieve this year.
+So maybe it is called for to start this new year with a post in which I will outline what it is that I aim to achieve this year.
 There is much I want to get done with this blog, pet projects, and a few other things outside of the main subject matter of this blog.
 Lots of people set new years resolutions, pursue them for a little while, and then give up.
 Maybe that is because many resolutions require a substantial change in lifestyle that is not always easy to achieve, or maybe they just don't write it down.
 In any case I thought I would draft out what it is that I want to get done this year, and see how things go.

 <!-- more -->